siobahnv/Codecademy2.24/notesJavaScript.md

 let myObject = {};
 ```
 Object is _unordered_ data of _key-value pairs_. <br>
+"Each key-value pair is a property—when a property is a function it is known as a method." <br>
 A key's value can be of any data type. <br>
 "when we have a key that does not have any special characters in it, JavaScript allows us to omit the quotation marks" <br>
 ```